Meet The Tech Celebs Leading The New Tech Age

 The world of AI is dominated by brands synonymous with their founders.
 Take Elon Musk for example, the visionary founder of Tesla, The Boring Company, and Space X. As one of the most successful and controversial tech founders of all time, his personal brand, built on his story of a bullied schoolboy who found success, is integrally ingrained in his company’s overall image.

 We’ve all heard of mainstream brands, like Pepsi or L’Oreal, but how many of us can actually recall the companies’ CEOs?
-Meet the tech-celebrities changing the face of industry.
+Meet the tech celebrities changing the face of the industry.

 Eric Yuan: Founder and CEO of Zoom

 Eric Yuan founded Zoom Video Communications back in 2011, finally launching the teleconferencing software in 2013.
 Since going public in 2019, the app has continued to grow rapidly, propelled by the coronavirus pandemic, which forced millions of people to work and socialize online.

 Yuan’s motivation in developing the initial videotelephony software, which formed the basis for what is now recognized as the world’s most popular video conferencing app, was in response to a ten-hour commute to visit his girlfriend.
 Whilst studying at university, Yuan created an easier way to ‘visit’ her virtually.

 Jack Dorsey: Co-founder and CEO of Twitter

 Dorsey’s idea for what eventually formed the social networking service Twitter, came to him whilst living as a student in New York City.
 The tech entrepreneur dropped out of New York University (NYU) one term before graduating to dedicate time to growing Twitter’s user base.

 Aside from creating what is among the most popular social media platform worldwide, Dorsey has also championed increased regulations across all social media platforms, particularly vocalising his support of interventions such as the European GDPR which he believes will heighten our security online.